mbrenn3/GT-on-chip/170322/report.md

 **Emlusion Breaking**

 Emulsion is flowed from the device after 30 min into a centrifuge tube.
-Both reaction tubes were taken out and placed at room temperature while emulsion breaking was preformed.
+Both reaction tubes were taken out and placed at room temperature while emulsion breaking was performed.

 1. Starting with emlusion add 200 uL CAT